NickelannG/holbertonschool-printf/README.md

 Printf Project

 ## Description
 This program is a custom implementation of the 'printf' function in C, which prints formatted output to the standard output stream.
-Our _printf function  supports certain format specifiers.
+Our '_printf function'  supports certain format specifiers.
 It was created as part of the first group project for Holberton School Australia Cohort 23.

 ## Table of contents:
 - [Features](#features)